ZupIT/nimbus-docs/compose/getting-started.md

 Above, we added both the core Nimbus library and a component library for layout components.
 Our examples will use both, but if your project won't use the layout components, you don't need to the second dependency.

 ## 2. Adding permissions
 Just like any other Android application that makes network requests.
 To use Nimbus, you must add Internet permissions to your manifest.
-To more details on this, please check [the official Android documentation](https://developer.android.com/training/basics/network-ops/connecting).
+For more details on this, please check [the official Android documentation](https://developer.android.com/training/basics/network-ops/connecting).

 ## 3. Creating an instance of Nimbus